I was bouncing around the Internet a while back and decided to see what other men’s man-caves look like.

 A man-cave gives a man a place to go where things are arranged his way, where his stuff is safe and secure.

 So what is wrong with this?
 Here are a couple of thoughts.
-A man alone in his cave is away from his family.

 If a woman works outside the home, it appears that the husband is evading family life.